project-alchemist/Alchemist/readme.md

 Alchemist also requires the following supporting libraries:
 * Elemental: For distributing the matrices between Alchemist processes and distributed linear algebra
-* SPDLog: For thread-safe logging during execution
+* spdlog: For thread-safe logging during execution

 # Installation instructions